Fitbit/ossapps/README.md

 * [PomodoroClock](https://github.com/johnliu55tw/PomodoroClock-Ionic) by John Liu - A Clockface that has a integrated Pomodoro timer, for you to Pomodoro anything at anytime.
 * [RoksbotTime](https://github.com/cmspooner/RoksbotTime) by Chris Spooner - A very basic image based watchface for FIRST Robotics Team 1247; Roksbot!
 * [Snowflake](https://github.com/mihaibabusca/FitbitOS-SnowflakeClockface) by Mihai Babusca - Digital animated watchface simulating a snowing effect
-* [Borderlands](https://github.com/ViGouRCanberra/ionic-watchface-borderlands) by Le-Roux Enslin - A Watchface based on the UI of the PC game Borderlands 2

 ## Apps
 * [Barcodes](https://github.com/tyuen/fitbit-barcodes-app) by Terry Yuen - Store barcodes on the Ionic for convenient access